ashleybaxter/iamashley/_posts/2017-05-12-a-few-updates.markdown

 Here are some of the events that took priority over blogging:

 * <a href="https://www.instagram.com/p/BSOCdL5jtXi/?taken-by=ashleybaxter">My dog got sick</a>.
 A cancerous tumour followed by pancreatitis.
 I'm really attached to my dog, so that sucked
 * Wedding season kicked off.
-I'm still shooting weddings so I have funds to put into Jack
+I'm still shooting weddings so I have funds to put into With Jack
 * Traveling.
 I flew to <a href="http://girlwithacamera.co.uk/south-uist/">South Uist</a> for an island wedding and visited England to film a <a href="https://twitter.com/iamashley/status/859017505603506177">segment for Right on the Money</a>

 Now that my dog's better and I have no more weddings until July, I have a couple of (relatively) uninterrupted weeks to get back into my routine!
 Let me fill you in on what's been happening.